 If your pods still fail to resolve DNS, see How do I troubleshoot DNS failures with Amazon EKS?

 Your security groups meet Amazon EKS guidelines

-If you want to restrict what traffic is allowed on the security group of your worker node, then create inbound rules for any protocol or any ports that your worker nodes use for interworker communication.
+Create inbound rules to restrict what traffic is allowed on the security group of your worker node.
+Create the inbound rules for any protocol or any ports that your worker nodes use for internode communication.

 For more information, see Amazon EKS security group considerations.

-1. Confirm that traffic between your Amazon EKS cluster and VPC CIDR flow freely on your network ACL.
+1. Confirm that traffic between your Amazon EKS cluster and VPC CIDR flows freely on your network ACL.

 2. (Optional) To add an additional layer of security to your VPC, consider setting up network ACLs with rules similar to your security groups.

 Your subnet has a local route for communicating within your VPC